yaoyangdi/flash_sales/README.md

 # Technology Stack

-- The front-end web application is built with `ReactJS` framework and `NodeJS`
+- The front-end web application is built with `ReactJS` framework and `NodeJS`.
-- The server is a Linux instance running the `Spring Boot` web development framework
+- The server is a Linux instance running the `Spring Boot` web development framework.
 - `MySQL` database is constructed and connected with back-end server using `Hibernate` as JPA provider and is interacted by calling the functions that match the CRUD operations.
 - `Redis` is utilized as the cache middleware and `Lua Scripting` to reduce the query frequency of MySQL database, prevent overselling, and avoid cache blanks at the beginning of the event.
-- `RocketMQ` is utilized as the message queue to implement peak-load shifting in processing large traffic
+- `RocketMQ` is utilized as the message queue to implement peak-load shifting in processing large traffic.